IanMitchell/IanMitchell/README.md

 I've been spending the past year in quarantine updating my personal blog and writing articles elsewhere, which has lead to a focus on blog software and discord utilities.

+[Interaction Kit](https://github.com/ianmitchell/interaction-kit) is a Discord HTTP bot framework I'm using to learn more about the Discord API and TypeScript.

+[sentrydiscord.dev](https://github.com/ianmitchell/sentrydiscord.dev) is a popular tool I developed for forwarding sentry alerts to a Discord server.

+My [personal website](https://github.com/ianmitchell/ianmitchell.dev) is a little more developer-focused, relying on MDX and custom CSS to give me maximum flexibility with my content.

 [Ramble](https://github.com/ianmitchell/ramble) is an IndieWeb blogging platform I've been trying to invest more time into.
 It's not anything special right now, but I do have some fun plans for it.
 I hope to replace a few Ghost blogs I run with it.

-My [personal website](https://github.com/ianmitchell/ianmitchell.dev) is a little more developer-focused, relying on MDX and custom CSS to give me maximum flexibility with my content.

-[Aquarius](https://github.com/ianmitchell/aquarius), [sentrydiscord.dev](https://github.com/ianmitchell/sentrydiscord.dev), [discord-notifier](https://github.com/ianmitchell/discord-notifier), and [jest-discord](https://github.com/ianmitchell/jest-discord) are all bots and related tooling I've developed as more and more of my services centralize around Discord.
-I have a few other Discord bots and projects around, too.
+[Aquarius](https://github.com/ianmitchell/aquarius) is a Discord bot I've been maintaining for several years now that has found a niche use in some Discord communities.

 I also wrote and maintain [Deschtimes](https://github.com/ianmitchell/deschtimes), a project-management solution for foreign media translation groups.